 The morning commute in New York City was interrupted Friday with word that a gunman opened fire outside the Empire State Building.
 Jeffrey Johnson, a fashion accessories designer who was laid off last year, shot and killed a former colleague, Steve Ercolino, police said.
 Then he reportedly fired at the police on the scene, according to news reports.
-Police shot Johnson, killing him.
-Nine bystanders were wounded in the crossfire.
-News is still trickling in, but according to a report by The New York Times, Johnson was laid off from his job at Hazan Imports last year and apparently clashed with Ercolino.
+The New York Times, Johnson was laid off from his job at Hazan Imports last year and apparently clashed with Ercolino.
 Both men reportedly filed harassment complaints against each other.

 The shooting follows a string of mass shootings in the U.S. And while crime overall has dropped in America, some experts say that the recession is driving an increase in workplace threats and violence.
 (Read more about that here.)

 With the front pages now occupied by a shooting apparently stemming from a workplace dispute, an unavoidable question for all workers is: How can you tell if a colleague is dangerous?